epishev-m/e314-exceptions/E314.Exceptions.Upm/Packages/com.e314.exceptions/Documentation~/instructions-ru.md

 {
     if (order == null)
     {
-        throw new DetailedArgNullException(
+        throw new ArgNullException(
             nameof(order),
             errorData: new { Context = "Order processing", Timestamp = DateTime.UtcNow });
     }

     if (!order.IsValid())
     {
-        throw new DetailedInvalidOperationException(
+        throw new InvOpException(
             "Order is not valid.",
             errorCode: "ORDER_INVALID",
             errorData: new { OrderId = order.Id, Status = order.Status });